 The PCO is rooted in the BFO and contains terms related to collections of organisms such as populations, communities, and species.
 Upper-level terms in the PCO include collection of organisms (a subclass of BFO:material entity that includes PCO:population, PCO:community, and PCO:species), population process and community process (subclasses of BFO:process), and populations quality and community quality (subclasses of BFO:quality).
 Population, community, and species are defined broadly, in recognition of the many ways that these terms have been used and defined in the scientific literature.
 The PCO also includes terms for the roles of interacting organisms, such as symbiont role or predator role.
 Relations that could be used to describe inter-organismal interactions, such as preys on or pollinates, are under consideration.
 Terms related to individual organisms and their parts are already covered in other ontologies such as CARO, GO, and clade-specific anatomy ontologies, but may be imported into the PCO as needed.

 Many of the processes needed to describe species interactions, such as competition with other organism or symbiosis encompassing mutualism through parasitism, are covered by the biological process branch of the GO [26, 27] and are subclasses of GO:multi-organism process.
 The bulk of these terms were developed as part of the PAMGO project [31], and focus on interactions among micro-organisms or between pathogens and hosts.
 As a result, many processes that are important for other use cases, such as predation or herbivory, are missing from the GO.
-A goal of the PCO project is to develop these terms in collaboration with the appropriate domain experts, and then continue discussions with GO curators on if and how they should be integrated into the GO.
+A goal of the PCO project is to develop these terms in collaboration with the appropriate domain experts, and then continue discussions with GO curators about if and how they should be integrated into the GO.

 Biological processes that occur at a population level but pertain to infectious diseases (such as IDO:disease epidemic) are covered by the Infectious Disease Ontology (IDO) [32].
 Other processes found particularly in animal populations, such as migration or animal culture, should be represented in PCO at the population level.
 Although migration is defined in the IDO-Malaria ontology [33], its definition and placement is specific to mosquitoes as malaria vectors.
 Terms for such processes may be related to terms for the underlying behavior processes (e.g., migratory behavior, social learning) in the NeuroBehavior Ontology (NBO) [34].

-PCO:population quality includes subclasses like carrying capacity and population growth rate, and PCO:community quality includes subclasses like community species richness.
+PCO:population quality includes subclasses such as carrying capacity and population growth rate, and PCO:community quality includes subclasses such as community species richness.
 The development of these terms is taking place in consideration of the Phenotypic Quality Ontology (PATO) [35].
 PATO already has a term population quality, but it has only mixed sex and morbidity as subclasses, and no term for community quality exists in PATO.
-As with GO processes, PCO curators are working to develop population and community quality terms with domain experts, than will work with PATO curators to determine which ontology is appropriate to host those terms.
+As with GO processes, PCO curators are working to develop population and community quality terms with domain experts, then will work with PATO curators to determine which ontology is appropriate to host those terms.

-The PCO aims to serve the bioinformatics needs of ecologists and evolutionary biologists as well as other population-based studies (e.g., biomedical research or community healthcare).
-Within the context of biodiversity studies, PCO terminology is important for describing multi-organism (e.g., metagenomic or ecological) samples and sampling, as well as for the construction of logical definitions of terms like niche or habitat (see section on EnvO, above).
+The PCO aims to serve the bioinformatics needs of ecology and evolutionary biology as well as other population-based studies (e.g., biomedical research or community healthcare).
+Within the context of biodiversity studies, PCO terminology is important for describing multi-organism (e.g., metagenomic or ecological) samples and sampling, as well as for the construction of logical definitions of terms such as niche or habitat (see section on EnvO, above).
 The PCO is in the early stages of development, and anyone who is interested in using or contributing terms may contact the curators through the PCO mailing list or issue tracker.

 Discussion